 Averaging over $1.5 million dollars per restaurant is a very impressive feat – and it should return six figures in income per location to the owner.
 Taco Bell is however very expensive, as it can cost up to ~$3.4 million to build a single location!

 Given the high investment range, I’d only recommend this brand for sophisticated operators or those with managerial experience at a location!
 While Taco Bell is a national brand that should offer steady returns in any economic climate, like many big franchises such as McDonald’s, it can be very difficult for a new franchisee to attain ownership unless they’re already within the system.

 If you are interested in food franchises, there are many new emerging brands that can likely offer similar bottom-line returns for a lower investment!

-In conclusion, a Taco Bell franchise has a proven business model.
+In conclusion, Taco Bell has a proven business model that is ideal for prospective franchisees.
 While the initial investment can be a bit high, the Taco Bell brand is strong and recognizable worldwide, so there is potential for good earnings.

 I hope this Taco Bell franchise analysis was insightful to read!

 Disclaimer: This content is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.
 Nothing contained on this site constitutes a solicitation, recommendation, endorsement, or offer to buy or sell any franchises, securities, or other financial instruments in this or in any other jurisdiction in which such solicitation or offer would be unlawful under the franchise and/or securities laws of such jurisdiction.